manuelfs/babymaker/README.md

 In the `babymaker` folder, create an `out` folder.
 This is typically a soft link to a place with lots of disk space, such as `ln -s /net/cms2/cms2r0/user/out/ out`.

-Then log on to cms0 and submit the condor jobs from `babymaker` folder with
+Then submit the condor jobs from `babymaker` folder with

     ./scripts/sub_cond.py